dobarkod/django-restless/README.md

 As there are already plenty of REST API frameworks for Django (Tastypie, Django REST Framework, Piston), why another one?

-Restless helps you write APIs that looslely follow the RESTful paradigm, without *forcing* you to do so.
+Restless helps you write APIs that loosely follow the RESTful paradigm, without *forcing* you to do so.
 While that's possible to do in other frameworks as well, it can be quite cumbersome.
 It's more like a set of useful tools than a set thing you must comply with.